wjbmattingly/wjbmattingly/README.md

 ---

-Please note:

-1. The URLs for the shields are based on the provided repository names.
-Ensure that the repository names are accurate.
-2. The PyPi shield URLs are also based on the given repository names, assuming that the package names on PyPi are the same as the repository names.
-Adjust if needed.
-3. The shield data will only show if the repositories and packages actually exist at those URLs, and if the repositories are public.
-The placeholders will need to be replaced with actual URLs if they differ from the given examples.

----

 **📗 Publications**
 - 📖 [Introduction to Python for Humanists](https://www.routledge.com/Introduction-to-Python-for-Humanists/Mattingly/p/book/9781032378374)
 - 🧪 [Let the Records Show: Attribution of Scientific Credit](https://www.journals.uchicago.edu/doi/10.1086/724949)